Get

 How Do I Know If My Cat Has Hydrocephalus?

 The most common thing that people notice in their affected kitten is a dome-shaped head, followed by neurological signs.
 Adults will also present with neurological signs, usually after an illness or trauma.
-See your veterinarian if you notice anything out of the ordinary with your cat’s appearance or behavior.
+See a veterinarian if you notice anything out of the ordinary with your cat’s appearance or behavior.

 Is Hydrocephalus Painful for Cats?